v8/v8.dev/src/blog/code-caching-for-devs.md

 This has additional benefits if the libraries are shared across different pages on your website: since the code cache is attached to the script, the code cache for the libraries is also shared between pages.

-### Merge libraries into code using them
+### Merge libraries into code using them { #merge }

 Code caching is done after each script is executed, meaning that the code cache of a script will include exactly those functions in that script that were compiled when the script finishes executing.
 This has several important consequences for library code:

 1. The code cache won’t include functions from earlier scripts.
-  2. The code cache won’t include lazily compiled functions called by later scripts.
+1. The code cache won’t include lazily compiled functions called by later scripts.

 In particular, if a library consists of entirely lazily compiled functions, those functions won’t be cached even if they are used later.

 One solution to this is to merge libraries and their uses into a single script, so that the code caching “sees” which parts of the library are used.
 This is unfortunately the exact opposite of the advice above, because there are no silver bullets.
 In general, we don’t recommend merging all your scripts JS into a single large bundle; splitting it up into multiple smaller scripts tends to be more beneficial overall for reasons other than code caching (e.g. multiple network requests, streaming compilation, page interactivity, etc.).

-### Take advantage of IIFE heuristics
+### Take advantage of IIFE heuristics { #iife }

 Only the functions that are compiled by the time the script finishes executing count towards the code cache, so there are many kinds of function that won’t be cached despite executing at some later point.
 Event handlers (even `onload`), promise chains, unused library functions, and anything else that is lazily compiled without being called by the time `</script>` is seen, all stays lazy and is not cached.